Crime Statistics Report

 In 2012, Kutztown University received two reports of hate crimes: destruction, damage or vandalism of property that occurred on campus.
-Both showed racial bias and occurred in an on-campus residential facility.
-There were no reports of hate crimes that occurred in campus residential facilities, on non-campus property or on public property.
+Both showed racial bias and both occurred in an on-campus residential facility.

 In 2013, Kutztown University did not receive any reports of hate crimes.

 In 2014, Kutztown University received two reports of hate crimes:destruction, damage or vandalism of property that occurred on campus.
 Both showed racial bias and occured on-campus but not in a residential facility.